rayenabid406/Smart-Room-Monitor/README.md

 L:350 S:128 T:29.4

-Arduino sends these packets to the STM32 over UART2.
+Arduino sends these packets to the STM32 over UART2.(PC is the bridge)

 The STM32 receives each packet using bare-metal UART code.
 No HAL.
 No libraries.
 Everything is manual and lightweight.